The Forward Price-to-Earnings or Forward P/E Ratio

 The forward P/E ratio (or forward price-to-earnings ratio) divides the current share price of a company by the estimated future (“forward”) earnings per share (EPS) of that company.
 For valuation purposes, a forward P/E ratio is typically considered more relevant than a historical P/E ratio.

 What is the Formula for the Forward P/E Ratio?

 The formula to calculate the forward P/E ratio is the same as the regular P/E ratio formula, however, estimated (or forecasted) earnings per share are used instead of historical figures.

 = Current Share Price / Estimated Future Earnings per Share

-For example, if a company has a current share price of $20 and next year’s EPS are expected to be $2.00, then the company has a forward P/E ratio of 10.0x.
+For example, if a company has a current share price of $20, and next year’s EPS is expected to be $2.00, then the company has a forward P/E ratio of 10.0x.

 The most challenging part of calculating the ratio is determining what the estimated future EPS of the company should be.
 The most common places to find estimates are:

 For valuation purposes, analyst consensus is the preferred method of determining future EPS.
 Analyst consensus represents the average (or “consensus”) of all the equity research analysts that cover a stock and submit their estimates to IBES on Bloomberg or another data set.